kristhian21/LAB4-IETI/README.md

 ## How to use?

+First install next, react and react-dom in the project

 ```
     npm install next react react-dom
 ```

+Then install Material UI with the following command

 ```
     npm install @mui/material @emotion/react @emotion/styled
 ```

+Finally, use this command to run the project

 ```
     npm run dev